dchowitz/slire/README.md

 TODOs:

-- client-side stored procedures - any difference to special data access functions?
-  - maybe: a lot of data munching, business logic neglectable
-  - representing one task, may use transaction internally
-  - reaches out to the few business logic functions directly
 - think twice before injecting `find` and `count`
 - what about arbitrary queries?
 - consider adapter type for data access (and consequently a factory)